 Each IAEF will have school garden curriculum.
 This is not enough to teach every day for an entire year, but it is valuable curriculum to be used.
 Schools may provide for an agriculture class taught by the IAEF, but IAEFs will likely be teaching alongside a science teacher in a middle school, incorporating agriculture into the science lessons.
 Fellows will also be provided with a USB that contains additional teaching, development and agricultural resources.

 Can we travel around the country and perhaps to adjoining countries during long weekends or short breaks?

-Each IAEF is given two weeks of vacation over the Christmas holiday to travel home or other countries at your own expense.
-There may also be some time to travel around the country throughout the year.
+There may be some time to travel around the country throughout the year on school breaks.
 However, you are a teacher.
 You are not allowed to miss school days for leisure travel.

 How do IAEFs receive their monthly allowance?

 Monthly allowances will be direct-deposited into the IAEF’s bank account at the beginning of each month.
-IAEFs will use ATMs to pull out their allowance- this allows you to pull out cedis.
+IAEFs will use ATMs to pull out their allowance–this allows you to pull out Guatemalan currency.
 IAEFP will get your banking and routing information from you at the U.S. training.

-What about my cell phone, can I use my current phone in West Africa?
+What about my cell phone, can I use my current phone in Guatemala?